russgove/spfxreactgrid/README.md

 ## spfxreactgrid

-An SPFX Webpart that uses React and Redux to let users edit list data from multiple Webs and Multiple Sites in a single grid.
+An SPFX Webpart that uses React, Office-UI-Fabric, and Redux to let users edit list data from multiple Webs and Multiple Sites in a single grid.

 ### Building the code